-After completing Pre-ETS services or aging out, the student may wish to pursue competitive integrated employment through VR services.
-If the student does not already have an open VR case under Option 1 described above, the Pre-ETS Transition Specialist will assist in coordinating the VR application process and providing copies of Pre-ETS records to the VR Counselor.
-At the time of closing the Pre-ETS case, the student, VR Counselor and Pre-ETS Transition Specialist should coordinate a meeting to discuss progress and services for a smooth transition to VR services.
+If the student does not already have an open VR case as described above, and they either no longer meet the definition of a student with a disability (e.g. ages out, no longer enrolled in a recognized education program), or no longer need pre-employment transition services, the Pre-ETS Transition Specialist will offer the student informed choice regarding the opportunity to apply for VR services.
+If the potentially eligible student is interested in applying for the VR program and wish to pursue competitive integrated employment through VR services, the Pre-ETS Transition Specialist will assist in coordinating the VR application process and providing the Pre-ETS case file to the VR Counselor.
+At the time of discontinuing the Pre-ETS case file, the student, VR Counselor and Pre-ETS Transition Specialist should coordinate a meeting to discuss progress and services for a smooth transition to VR services.